 - Members of the GWC or the GWN, national level local staff from countries with humanitarian crises and people with disabilities are given priority

 - Gender balance

 Once selected participants will be contacted and asked to confirm their participation within one week.
 Once participation is confirmed, an official invitation letter will be sent by the secretariat of the German WASH Network.

 Trainers & Speakers

-The training will be delivered by 3 full-time facilitators:
+The training will be delivered by GWN facilitators and additional cash & markets experts.

 - Arno Coerver (Malteser International, WASH Advisor)

 - Johannes Rück (German Wash Network, Coordinator and Lead of the GWC TWIG Cash & Markets)

 This full residential training event is funded by the German Federal Foreign Office and the German WASH Network (GWN).
 Accomodation, breakfast, lunch and dinner are covered.
 Any other cost like travel arrangements and transfers (e.g. flights) have to be covered by the participant or the employer.
 Participants are responsible for the booking of their travel to the venue and back to their home destination.